 | Material | Brass |

-| Application | Sanitary; Heating and cooling system; Solar and electric water heating system |
+| Application | Sanitary; heating and cooling systems; solar and electric water heating systems |

 | Initial Opening Temperature | 1.6°C |